Youth Center Staff

 You do not need a membership card to utilize the Tenafly Youth Center.
 However, membership has its privileges.
 We recommend all members to check in at the front desk and show your school ID.
 By being a member of the Youth Center, you can use Youth Center equipment as well as use the Mary Mandel Room (computer room).

 Teen Summer Camp

 Since 1999, the Department of Youth Services (aka Youth Center) has been hosting a teen summer camp for both residents and non-residents that are entering 6th – 10th grades.
 The Teen Summer Camp runs from 9:00am to 3:00pm for six weeks, usually starting the Monday after the last day of school and running until the first week in August.
 Although the camp’s location is the Youth Center, when not on a trip, the campers are outside weather permitting.

-A big attraction for our campers are our field trips to such locations as Great Adventure, Mountain Creek, Hurricane Harbor, Yankees and Mets games, Dave and Busters and the Beast Ride to name a few.
+A big attraction for our campers are our field trips to such locations as Great Adventure, Mountain Creek, RPM Raceway, Sandy Hook, just to name a few.